byu-cpe/ecen330/_labs/timer.md

 ### Building Lab 3

 #### Driver Code
   * Most of this lab consists of writing a driver for the Interval Timer.
 This driver will be written in *intervalTimer.c*, which you must create yourself.
-You are provided with the [intervalTimer.h](https://github.com/byu-cpe/ecen330_student/blob/master/my_libs/intervalTimer.h) file, which you must not change.
+You are provided with the [intervalTimer.h](https://github.com/byu-cpe/ecen330_student/blob/master/drivers/intervalTimer.h) file, which you must not change.
-  * Since the Interval Timer driver will be used in later labs, *intervalTimer.c* should be placed in your *my_libs* folder.
+  * Since the Interval Timer driver will be used in later labs, *intervalTimer.c* should be placed in your *drivers* folder.
-  * Uncomment the line in the *my_libs* [CMakeLists.txt](https://github.com/byu-cpe/ecen330_student/blob/master/my_libs/CMakeLists.txt) file so that the *intervalTimer* library is built.
+  * Uncomment the line in the *drivers* [CMakeLists.txt](https://github.com/byu-cpe/ecen330_student/blob/master/drivers/CMakeLists.txt) file so that the *intervalTimer* library is built.

 #### Application Code
   * The application code, which will test your interval timer driver, is provided to you as [main.c](https://github.com/byu-cpe/ecen330_student/blob/master/lab3/main.c) in the *lab3* directory.
 A [CMakeLists.txt](https://github.com/byu-cpe/ecen330_student/tree/master/lab3) file is also provided.